 What is freight insurance?

 Freight insurance gives freight protection in case of loss or damage.
 Unlike freight liability, it suggests full coverage for your shipment regardless of the causes of the damage.
-Having freight insurance lets you simplify the refund process and save yourself time and stress.
+Having freight insurance simplifies the refund process and saves time and stress.

 How can freight insurance help me?